 Time aggregation

-When consuming entities and their features, we can tell Lynk on which time frame to aggregate the features, by using the time_agg
+When entities and their features, we can tell Lynk on which time frame to aggregate the features, by using the time_agg

 property in the USE